 The Best Summer Sports Leagues in Toronto

-Here are the the 12 best summer sports leagues in Toronto as voted by readers of this site.
+Here are the best summer sports leagues in Toronto.

 Head shoreside to join the most popular beach volleyball league in the city.
 Run by the Ontario Volleyball Association, the ABBV offers co-ed Mix & Match leagues starting in May for different skill levels.
 You register your entire team or head in solo at these courts by Woodbine Beach.

 Take your ultimate frisbee to the next level by registering with this organization that runs divisions on a number of fields around the city.
 Make a profile on their site, register for a membership and start scoobering as early as April.

 Whatever sport you’re looking to play, you’ll find a league for it with the TSSC.
 There’s no annual membership fee to play with any of the single-sex, co-ed, recreational or advanced programs.
 Register for sports like soccer, rowing, floor hockey, golf and even inner tube water polo.

 Put on your hockey helmets, gloves and goalie masks and join either the mens’ and womens’ divisions.
 You’ll play on the outdoor rink inside High Park (near the swimming pool)—just make sure to register early, and bring some shin pads.

 Registering for this league is one of the best ways to meet some new friends this summer.
 Leagues offered include basketball, dodgeball, flag football, floor hockey, and ultimate frisbee at locations around the city.

 If you’re looking for a professional sports league vibe, XTSC comes through with a collection of turf for outdoor soccer, some indoor floor hockey and court volleyball.
 It’s mostly adult teams, and whether you’re looking for co-ed or not, they have you covered.